Manav1918/OCRApp/README.md

 <br>or,
 GPay: ![GPayQR](https://user-images.githubusercontent.com/41276382/156905990-831e1440-c40e-467f-8e96-2a90e69c15a1.jpg)

-If You liked our effort and this repo helped you, please give one star*
+If You liked our effort and this repo helped you, please give one star* <br>
 ***Thank You***